jiridudekusy/insomnia-plugin-oidc-plus4u/README.md

 # How to use ?

 The plugin register [Template Tag](https://support.insomnia.rest/article/40-template-tags) with name "Token from oidc.plus4u.net".
 You can use this template tag anywhere you can use environment variable (even in the environment configuration).
-In tag configuration you can specify the accessCode1 and accessCode2 (and you also see obtained token in the Live preview) and these credentials will be used for calling command grantToken.
+In tag configuration you can specify choose to prompt for access codes or specify the accessCode1 and accessCode2 (and you also see obtained token in the Live preview).
+Please note that access codes specified in the configuration are stored in wokrspace as plain text.

 # Features

 - easy Insomnia authentication against <https://oidc.plus4.net>
 - support of multiple identites (credentials can be configured for each use of the template tag)
-- cache (all respsonses are cached, the TTL is 10 minutes)
+- cache (all valid tokens are cached, the TTL is 10 minutes)

 # Limitations

-- your login information is part of insomnia configuration in **plain text** (so **never** share the workspace with this plugin to other people).
+- if you specify access codes in configuration, your login information is part of insomnia configuration in **plain text** (so **never** share the workspace with this plugin to other people).
 It is recommended that you use this template tag only in environment variables and you clear the environment before sharing